univention/ucsschool-id-connector/docs/file_locations.rst

 * ``http.log``: log of the HTTP-API (both ASGI server and API application)
 * ``queues.log``: log of the queue management daemon
-* Old versions of above logfiles with timestamps appended to the file name.
+* Old versions of above log files with timestamps appended to the file name.
-  Logfile rotation happens mondays and 15 copies are kept.
+  Log file rotation happens on Mondays and 15 copies are kept.

 Log output can also be seen running::